Board Certified Behavior Analyst: Behavior Analysts have an instrumental role and wear many hats

 Applied behavioral analysis is enjoying growing recognition as a profession.
 ABA has come to the forefront largely due to its successes in helping children with autism develop behaviors that are more adaptive to their environment.
 The therapy is not solely about autism, however, as many children have behaviors that are not a good match for their environment and their needs.
 And, while early intervention often yields the most success, ABA can be applied throughout the lifespan.
 Some applied behavior analysts focus on elderly or brain-injured populations.

 Highly educated and credentialed behavior analysts have an instrumental role in delivering ABA: analyzing behaviors and environmental influences, designing and modifying treatment plans, and making sure that interventions are carried out in a professional and ethical manner.
 They wear many hats, among them, case manager and consultant.
 They may be employed or self-employed.
-The Florida Association of Behavior Analysts notes that residential programs and child welfare agencies are among the organizations that may require consultation services (http://www.fabaworld.org/careers-in-behavior-analysis/).
+The Florida Association of Behavior Analysts notes some of the organizations that may require consultation services (https://www.fabaworld.org/what-is-behavior-analysis).

 A growing number of states license the profession.
 Behavior analysts around the Nation have the option of being Board-certified by the Behavior Analyst Certification Board (http://bacb.com).
 The foundation is graduate level education.
 A Board-Certified professional will also complete a supervised practice requirement and pass an examination.
 He or she will adhere to the BACB code of ethics (http://bacb.com/ethics-code).
 By meeting board certification standards a person will also, in most cases, be well on his or her way to meeting licensing standards in those states that do license.